Bicycle Car Accident Insurance Claim: What You Need To Know

 Paying for medical bills

-A bicyclist’s ability to pay his or her medical bills through a bicycle car accident insurance claim will depend on – and be limited by – the No-Fault PIP medical benefits coverage level that was selected in the policy through which the bicyclist is claiming No-Fault benefits.
+A bicyclist’s ability to pay his or her medical bills through a bicycle car accident insurance claim in Michigan will depend on – and be limited by – the No-Fault PIP medical benefits coverage level that was selected in the policy through which the bicyclist is claiming No-Fault benefits.
 (MCL 500.3107c(5); 500.3107d(5))

 Starting in policies issued or renewed after July 1, 2020, the applicable No-Fault medical coverage level will be one of the following: